Health effects of tattoos: Reactions to inks

-Allergic reactions to tattoo pigments, while uncommon, are most often seen with red, yellow, and occasionally white.
-Reactions can be triggered by exposure to sunlight.
+Allergy to metals

 People who are sensitive or allergic to certain metals may react to pigments in the skin with swelling and/or itching, and/or oozing of clear fluid called serum.
 Such reactions are quite rare, however, and some artists will recommend performing a test patch.
 Because the mercury and Azo-chemicals in red dyes are more commonly allergenic than other pigments, allergic reactions are most often seen in red tattoos.
 Less frequent allergic reactions to black, purple, and green pigments have also been noted.
 Tattoo inks contaminated with metal allergens have been known to cause severe reactions, sometimes years later, when the original ink is not available for testing; see metal allergy.

 Traditional metallic salts are prevalent in tattoo inks.
 A 3 by 5 in tattoo may contain from 1 to 23 µg of lead, but there is insufficient evidence to assess whether the metallic salts are harmful at this dosage and via this method.
 However, in 2005, there were no reports of metal toxicity from tattoo ink.

+Photosensitisation

+Allergic reactions to tattoo pigments, while uncommon, are most often seen with red, yellow, and occasionally white.
+Tattoos that are exposed to the sun may result in an allergic reaction, particularly those that contain yellow tattoo ink.
+Yellow and some red pigments contain cadmium sulfide, which can cause an allergic reaction when exposed to the sun.

+Allergy to organic pigments

 Organic pigments (i.e., non-heavy metal pigments) may also pose health concerns.
 A European Commission noted that close to 40% of organic tattoo colorants used in Europe had not been approved for cosmetic use, and that under 20% of colorants contained a carcinogenic aromatic amine.

 MRI complications

 A few cases of burns on tattoos caused by MRI scans have been documented.
 Problems tend to occur with designs containing large areas of black ink, since black commonly contains iron oxide; the MRI scanner causes the iron to heat up either by inducing an electric current or hysteresis.
 Burning can occur on smaller tattoos such as "permanent makeup", but this is rare.
-Non-ferrous pigments have also been known to cause burns during an MRI.
-It should be stressed that tattoo burns are rare, so merely having a tattoo does not contraindicate the use of MRI scanning.